SomeProgInThere/Sprig/README.md

   * Expression Evaluation
   * Variable declatations (mutable and unmutable)
-  * Expressions and statements with scopes
+  * Expressions and statements (if-else, while, for, etc.) with scopes
   * Diagnostics and Errors with line and column numbers
   * Pretty printing with colors in CLI
   * Multiline Repl with commands